FAIMS/burial-mounds-web/_import/README.md

 ## google_drive.py

-The script is used to used to write the URL to images hosted on Google Drive for a associated record page.
+The script is used to used to write the URL to images hosted on Google Drive for a associated `record page`.
 User will need to ensure that the CSV is in the *_import* folder, and that the name of CSV matches the value of the key `google_drive_csv_file` in the customizable-variables.yaml file.

 ## local_images.py

-This script is used to write the paths to images for a associated record page.
+This script is used to write the paths to images for a associated `record page`.

 ## consts.py